Your browser is unsupported

 Article II, Sec.
 IV, #9 By‐laws, State Universities Civil Service Advisory Committee: "Any Civil Service Employee, excluding temporary, provisional, student and extra help, at a place of employment, who is currently employed as of the date of the election, shall be granted the time to vote without loss of time or pay."

-There are three candidates running for election.
-Detailed candidacy statements (written and submitted by the candidates) are listed below.
+There are two candidates running for election.
+Detailed candidacy statements written and submitted by the candidates are listed below.

 Questions regarding the election or eligibility can be directed to Susan Balmes-Young in UIC Human Resources at balmes@uic.edu.